-- Be waiting outside their form room for the start of morning registration (as published on the school website and in appendix C - Arrive on time for the start of your afternoon registration period (see appendix C) - Sign in at the House Office if they arrive after morning registration has ended (the end of the form period)
+- Be waiting outside their form room for the start of morning registration as published on the school website.
+Details can be found in appendix A of the school policy - Sign in at either the House office or Reception as directed by the school if they arrive after the close of am registration (as in appendix A)

-- Note that if they arrive after the morning registration period has closed, they will be coded as U (late after registration has closed, which is an unauthorised absence pupils are on site, but this is legally recorded as an absence). - Present reasons for absence to their Form Tutor / House PA on their return to school. - Arrive on time for all lessons. - If available, pupils to record current attendance in planners.
+- In line with the current guidance Working together to improve school attendance, if pupils arrive after the close of the registration period (see appendix A) they will be coded as U (late after registration has closed, which is an unauthorised absence pupils are on site, but this is legally recorded as an absence). - Note that afternoon registration is completed from the times specified in appendix A and pupils must arrive for the start of that registration period - Present reasons for absence to their Form Tutor / House PA on their return to school. - Arrive on time for all lessons. - If available, pupils to record current attendance in planners.

-3.4 Parents/Carers should:
+3.4 Parents/carers should:

-- Be aware of the morning and afternoon registration periods for their school (as published on the school website and in appendix C) - Contact the school on the first day of absence, by telephone before the start of the morning registration period (published on the school website), giving reasons for absence, followed by a medical evidence, if applicable, confirming reasons and dates of absence. - Complete an 'Absence from School' request form for any known absence 8 weeks prior to a known absence. - Avoid taking their child out of school during term time and especially when school tests or examinations are taking place. - Phone if their child arrives after the morning registration period has closed. - Make medical appointments before or after the school day where possible. - Note that they risk being prosecuted by the Local Authority if they fail to ensure their child attends school regularly.
+- Contact the school on the first day of absence and on each subsequent day of absence by telephone before the start of the morning registration period (published on the school website), giving reasons for absence, followed by a medical evidence, if applicable, confirming reasons and dates of absence.
+Please note that the time required to take a course of medication (such as antibiotics for example) does not constitute medical approval for that period of time to be taken off school. - Complete an 'Absence from School' request form for any known absence 8 weeks prior to a known absence. - Avoid taking their child out of school during term time and especially when school tests or examinations are taking place. - Phone if their child arrives after the end of the morning registration period (see appendix A) - Make medical appointments before or after the school day where possible. - Note that they risk being prosecuted by the Local Authority if they fail to ensure their child attends school regularly.